 Am I eligible to complete an internship?Different internships have different eligibility criteria.
 All undergraduate internships require a minimum 2.75 GPA, minimum 60 hours earned credit, and my approval.
 Some internship sites have higher GPA requirements.
 Graduate internships require good standing in the MPA program and approval of the MPA program coordinator.

 How do I find internship opportunities?There are four routes to finding an internship.
-1) You apply for an get an existing internship opportunity that students from our department routinely participates in, such as the internship program with the state legislature.
-All of these programs are on the ever growing list here.
+1) You apply for an existing internship opportunity on the ever growing list here.
 2) You hunt down existing internship opportunities that I don't already know about and we check it out together to determine whether it would be appropriate for academic credit.
-3) This is kind of a corollary to #2—You visit the co-op and internship office in student services and work with them to find an internship opportunity.
-They're a good place to start if you're interested in an internship in Washington, DC, or an international internship (though I don't supervise these for undergraduate students; see below).
+3) This is kind of a corollary to #2—You visit the Career and Student Employment Center and work with them to find an internship opportunity.
 4) We work together to convince a government agency or nonprofit organization to host an internship even if they don't have an existing internship program.
 This takes a lot of lead time and isn't always a great idea, but sometimes it works out.

 Once I find an internship I'm interested in, how do I get it?Most internship programs have a competitive applications process, much like applying for a job.
 Application processes vary, but you'll probably need, at a minimum, a resume and reference letters.
 You are responsible for finding out about application requirements and meeting application deadlines.
 (You can check with me first about internships listed on this site.)
 You must be accepted by the host agency and approved by me before the beginning of the semester.
 (If you're afraid you'll miss that deadline, talk to me about it.)